 “With rising antisemitism across the world and as it extends from the conflict in Israel-Palestine, Jews, Muslims, and other folks of faith and not, are bearing the brunt of the conflict in their hearts and minds, even if they aren’t living in the region.
 Placing politics aside, we are focused on healing, building brave dialogue, and using our shared Abrahamic traditions to hold space for those grieving and empower ourselves for hope tomorrow!” – Mx.
 Je’jae Cleo Daniels

 Together at the Table Shabbat Guide

-This guide contains the Shabbat blessings as well as education, readings, and discussion prompts to help you come Together at the Table with the people and issues – including responding to antisemitism – that you care about.
+Download this guide with the Shabbat blessings, education, readings, and discussion prompts to help you come together at the table with the people and issues, including responding to antisemitism, that you care about.